1 <?php

 161 keystrokes Ctrl+Up and Ctrl+Down for jumping between blocks

-162 of text, and the option 'wordchars
+162 of text, and the option 'wordchars' for specifying which

 163 characters (beside alphanumeric ones) should be considered